Category: Physiology

 Part of the immune system, the tonsils fight viruses and bacteria that come into the body through the mouth.
 This can also make them more susceptible to becoming infected or swollen.

-Why You May Have to Have Them Out
+Why You May Need Them Removed

 When someone develops tonsillitis, it means their tonsils are inflamed.
 Unlike other conditions we’ve discussed, this is a contagious condition.
 A tonsillectomy, or removal of the tonsils — they come in and are removed in pairs — may be necessary when the inflamed tonsils can’t be treated any other way.